 When both of the competition formats are compared, there’s a clear reason why such large differences exist.
 And it is not because of the clothes that competitors wear.
 In all fairness, Gi does allow for increased control over the opponent, which can lead to stalling, but this is not always the case.
 Actually, sub only matches can be stalled just as effectively.
 So, the main problem lies elsewhere – the rules.

 Rulesets are what defines the manner in which competitors approach matches.
 First of all, competitors are going to look for the win in any manner available.
 So if holding a position brings the victory they’re going to hold on for dear life.

 The techniques that are allowed also play a major rule in how the match is going to take place.
 A competitor might decide that he/she is going to hold a position of unreal safety, where there’s no threat of submission just because all the attacks from the position in question are banned by the ruleset.

-Two things are clear form the situation in which competitions are organized at the moment.
+Two things are clear from the situation in which competitions are organized at the moment.
 Primarily, the rules of the format dictate the speed, direction and thus the level of entertainment of the match.
-Secondary, not one ruleset out there is perfect, guaranteeing entertainment and high level Jiu Jitsu at the same time.
+Secondary, not one ruleset out there is perfect, guaranteeing entertainment and high-level Jiu Jitsu at the same time.

 The hybrid solution

 A practical approach would be to create a hybrid platform, taking the best out of both worlds in a unified ruleset.
 Politics aside (yeah, I wish) a unified ruleset would bring about both a great platform to compete on.
 Not only that, but one unified platform will settle the question of who the greatest competitors are once and for all.

 Let’s look at a few ideas for improving competitive Jiu Jitsu:

 - Throw advantages and referee decisions out.
 They’re just illogical safety nets for competitors who are shy to engage.